Safeguarding

 It is a requirement of IDTA membership that all teachers will comply with any enquiry and consequent recommendations made by the IDTA to ensure best practice and the safety of all students.
 Resources, templates and information are provided for teachers on safeguarding in the Members Area.

-Concerns about safeguarding at IDTA events or about other teachers can be raised by IDTA teachers directly using the IDTA safeguarding concern form and emailed directly to the IDTA safeguarding consultant at safeguarding@idta.co.uk.
+Concerns about safeguarding at IDTA events or about IDTA teachers can be emailed directly to the IDTA designated safeguarding lead at safeguarding@idta.co.uk.

 All concerns about safeguarding are taken extremely seriously by the IDTA and concerns we receive will be shared with the appropriate authorities.
 This can be done confidentially and further information about this can be found within the IDTA’s guidance in relation to the public Interest Disclosure Act (whistleblowing).